Australian politicians say media revelations of China spying disturbing

 “These are very disturbing reports,” said Australian Treasurer Josh Frydenberg, adding that government law agencies were dealing with the matter and would not comment on particulars of individual cases.

-The defector, named as Wang “William” Liqiang by Nine network newspapers, gave a sworn statement to the Australian Security Intelligence Organisation, or ASIO, identifying China’s senior military intelligence officers in Hong Kong.
+The defector, named as Wang “William” Liqiang by Nine network newspapers, gave a sworn statement to the Australian Security Intelligence Organization, or ASIO, identifying China’s senior military intelligence officers in Hong Kong.

 He has also revealed details of how they fund and conduct political interference operations in Taiwan and Australia, the Age newspaper said.